denizzozupek/youtube-video-summarize/README.md

-# 🎥 YouTube Video Summarizer (Powered by Gemini AI)
+# 🎥 YouTube Video Summarizer

-A powerful Python tool that analyzes YouTube videos to generate structured, educational summaries using **Google Gemini 1.5 Flash**.
+A powerful Python tool that analyzes YouTube videos to generate structured, educational summaries using **Google Gemini**.

 This tool automatically retrieves video transcripts.
 If official captions are missing, it downloads the audio and transcribes it locally using **OpenAI Whisper** as a fallback.
 It then processes the text to extract key insights, learning points, and summaries.